snt-arg/iMarker_algorithms/README.md

 - `threshots`: set thresholding method to Otsu.
 - `threshboth`: set thresholding method to Binary+Otsu.
 - `isMarkerLeftHanded`: set if the marker is left-handed.
+- `invertBinaryImage`: set if you want to invert the created binary image

 ## ⚙️ Sample Usage